Cameron de Wet (Ph.D. Student)

 2017 School for Science and Math sophomores

 During spring and summer 2017, a group of four high school sophomores from the School for Science and Math at Vanderbilt participated in a research project with Dr. Oster at Blue Spring Cave.
 With assistance from Izzy Weisman, Elli Ronay, and Dr. Oster, they investigated how rainfall, drip rate, and elemental concentrations in drip water varied throughout one room of the cave.
-The students will present their research in a poster session at Vanderbilt on June 14, 2017.

 Nick Hermann M.S.
 2016